Here’s a unique breakfast or brunch recipe for you: Baked Italian Egg Pastries

 Here’s the fun part!
 Crack an egg into each circle.
 Bake again!

 When it comes out of the oven a second time, your eggs will be baked to perfection.
-Sprinkle Parmesan, salt and pepper… and these Italian Egg Pastries are ready to eat!
+Sprinkle Parmesan cheese, salt and pepper on top.
+These Italian Egg Pastries are ready to eat!

 Cut the pastry into four neat slices.